MasTblog/mastblog.github.io/_posts/2023-09-03-bgs-factorial.markdown

 - This article is mainly based off of [this article](https://web.archive.org/web/20201026035551/https://min-25.hatenablog.com/entry/2017/04/10/215046) by Min_25
 - The math and derivations are from *Linear recurrences with polynomial coefficients and application to integer factorization and Cartier-Manin operator* by Alin Bostan, Pierrick Gaudry, and Eric Schost. [(Link)](https://mathexp.eu/bostan/publications/BoGaSc07.pdf)
 	- To my knowledge, this is the first written record of this method

-## TODO
-- Reconcile use of n and p in complexity
-- Spellcheck
-- [At the end] Write a concise summary without derivations
-	- Concise version goes on CF, verbose version goes on personal site

 ## Prerequisites